Free Economy Shipping Orders $50+

 Premature Hair Loss

-Bluenose Pit bulls are often susceptible to premature hair loss due to their genes.
-This could be due to allergies, various skin conditions, and even thyroid problems.
+Blue Nose Pitbulls are often susceptible to premature hair loss due to their unique genetics.
+Hair loss can be caused by skin allergies that cause scratching, various skin conditions, and even thyroid problems.
 While these can usually be treated by your vet, it’s something you’ll need to be prepared for as it tends to be a common problem with this type.
+There are various items, from daily skin and coat supplements to natural pest repellents, that are fantastic for preventing and restoring hair loss.

 Slow Immune System

 Another main health concern of blue pits is that their immune system might not function well.
-This is again due to the genes that make their nose turn blue, such a lack of melanin.
+This is again due to the genes that make their noses turn blue, such as a lack of melanin.
 Because of this, it could make it difficult for them to fight off certain infections.

 Cataracts